Rapid training of Hamiltonian graph networks using random features: Method

-\textbf{Linear layer parameters: } After sampling all the dense layer parameters, we compute the optimal parameters for the linear output layer of the network by computing the least squares solution (see \autocite{rahma-2024-swim-hnn}, but also related work~\autocite{bertalan-2019-hnn}).
+\textbf{Linear layer parameters: } After sampling all the dense layer parameters, we compute the optimal parameters for the linear output layer of the network by computing the least squares solution (see \citep{rahma-2024-swim-hnn}, but also related work~\citep{bertalan-2019-hnn}).
 For an N-body system, we denote a single input to the RF-HGN by \(y \in \R^{2d \cdot N}\) and the output of the global pooling layer by $\Phi (y) \in \R^{d_L}$, and the total number of input data points by $M$.
 The linear system that approximately satisfies Hamilton's equations is then

-\Cref{eq:fully-linear-system} is solved for the linear layer parameters $W_L$ and $b_L$.
-We assume the true Hamiltonian value \( \mathcal{H}(y_0) \) to be known for a single data point to fix the integration constant \(b_L \).
+\Cref{eq:fully-linear-system} is solved for the linear layer parameters $W_L$ and $b_L$ {using \(l^2\) regularization.
+The regularization constant in most examples was chosen very small (see \Cref{sec:training_setup}).} We assume the true Hamiltonian value \( \mathcal{H}(y_0) \) to be known for a single data point to fix the integration constant \(b_L \).
 We assume there is no external force acting on the system during training, such that the total energy is conserved.
 However, we can easily add an external force while evaluating the trajectory during inference.
-The gradients are computed using PyTorch's automatic differentiation~\autocite{pytorch}.
 In the computational experiments, we mostly train with explicitly given time derivatives \(\dot{x}\).
-We demonstrate training the model purely from time series data as part of the benchmark experiments (\Cref{sec:benchmarking}). \Cref{eq:fully-linear-system} results in a convex optimization problem, \( [W_{L+1}\tran b_{L+1}]\tran =\argmin_{\theta_L} { \lVert Z \theta_L - u \rVert }^2\), which can be solved using efficient least-squares algorithms~\autocite{meng-2014-leastsquares}.
+We demonstrate training the model purely from time series data as part of the benchmark experiments (\Cref{sec:benchmarking}). \Cref{eq:fully-linear-system} results in a convex optimization problem, \( [W_{L+1}\tran b_{L+1}]\tran =\argmin_{\theta_L} { \lVert Z \theta_L - u \rVert }^2\), which can be solved using efficient least-squares algorithms~\citep{meng-2014-leastsquares}.